-For more than 140 years, the NAS, NAE, IOM, and NRC have been advising the nation on issues of science, technology, and.
-Like no other collection of organizations, the Academies enlist the nation’s foremost scientists, engineers, professionals, and other experts to address the scientific and technical aspects of society’s most pressing problems.
+For more than 140 years, the NAS, NAE, IOM, and NRC have been advising the nation on issues of science, technology, and medicine.
+Like no other collection of organizations, the Academies enlist the nation’s foremost scientists, engineers, health professionals, and other experts to address the scientific and technical aspects of society’s most pressing problems.
 The results of their work are authoritative and independent studies published by the National Academies Press.

 We invite you to visit the NAP homepage and experience the new opportunities available to access our publications.
 There you can sign up for MyNAP, a new way for us to deliver all of our content for free to loyal subscribers like you and to reward you with exclusive offers and discounts on our printed books.
 This enhancement to our free downloads means that we can reach out even further to inform government decision making and public policy, increase public education and understanding, and promote the acquisition and dissemination of knowledge.